nfdi4cat/ontology-development/competency_questions/chemistry_questions.md

 - give me all catalysts which catalyse reaction Y?

+- Which wavelength X is the primary absorbed wavelength for catalyst Y ?

+- Which substances X can be used as Activation component for the catalytic substance Y ? (so basically this question would ask something like: which component X can be used to achive a minimal electron shift of X eV on the component Y ?)

+-

 # Setup related questions

-- which reaction vessel was used?
+- which reaction vessel X was used in experimant Y ?

-- which reactionconditions can be tested in reaction vessel X ?
+- which reactionconditions X can be tested in reaction vessel Y ?

+- which reactor model X (plug flow reactor, CSTR,...) was assumed in experiment Y to calculate Z ?

 # Computationally related questions

 - which simulation technique was used in experiment X ?

+- Which Reynolds number X do i need in a simulation of reactor Y in order to achive yields of more than Z with the reaction conditions U ?